Volume Two

 [Was that the stone!?
 We can just put some mana into it right!?]

-If they found out she could fill them with mana all the way from the branch, that would have spawned too many speculations.
+If they found out she could fill the stones with mana all the way from the branch, it would have raised too many questions.

 [Reinforcement group here!
-We've just entered the arena now!]
+We've just entered the arena!]

-"Understood… We have received a report from Bard-san who'd went ahead, so everyone will divide into units that will exterminate the monsters on the first floor and units that will transport the stones."
+"Understood… We've received a report from Bard-san, who went on ahead, so everyone will split into units that will exterminate the monsters on the first floor and units that will transport the stones."

 [Understood.
 What will our compositions be?]

-She observed the demons, checking their statuses.
-There were four species of monsters that had become the source of the mutation: Ronde Red Apes, Raobra Felis, Laoroa Chyroptera and Ronde Glyptodons.
+She observed the monsters, checking their statuses.
+There were four species behind the mutation: Ronde Red Apes, Raobra Felis, Laoroa Chyroptera, and Ronde Glyptodons.

-Although they were all species that would normally deserve C-Rank commissions even as a group of monsters, most of them had risen to B-Rank strength due to the mutation.
+Although they were all species that would normally only warrant C-rank commissions even as a group, most of them had risen to B-rank strength due to the mutation.

-"Five or so people capable of completing B-Rank subjugation commissions, please provide backup to the rescue team… For the remainder, please split into as many units of three or more capable of handling B-Rank subjugation commissions."
+"Around five people capable of completing B-rank subjugation commissions, please provide backup to the transport team… The rest, please form as many groups as you can, each containing three or more people capable of completing B-rank-or-higher subjugation commissions."

 [Understood!
 Everyone, you got that!?]